Microsoft: SolarWinds hackers target 150 orgs with phishing

 The hackers gained access to USAID's account at Constant Contact, an email marketing service, Microsoft said.
 The authentic-looking phishing emails dated May 25 purport to contain new information on 2020 election fraud claims and include a link to malware that allows the hackers to “achieve persistent access to compromised machines.”

-Microsoft said in a separate, technical blog post that the campaign is ongoing and evolved out of several waves of spear-phishing campaigns it first detected in January that escalated to the mass-mailings of this week.
+Microsoft said in the technical blog post that the campaign is ongoing and evolved out of several waves of escalating spear-phishing campaigns it first detected in January.

 USAID and Constant Contact provided no additional detail on how the hackers gained access.
 USAID spokeswoman Pooja Jhunjhunwala said Friday that a forensic investigation was ongoing and the agency was working with the Cybersecurity and Infrastructure Security Agency.
 Constant Contact spokeswoman Kristen Andrews called it an “isolated incident,” with the impacted accounts temporarily disabled.